A family of four outside, with two adults and two young children, posing and smiling at the camera, in front of a background of shrubs and trees.

 • Joondalup – January 2026

-These pilots are the foundations for something larger: a movement toward national reform, ensuring that no family of a medically complex child is left to do this alone .
+These pilots are the foundations for something larger: a movement toward national reform, ensuring that no family of a medically complex child, with significant disability support needs is left to do this alone.

 About